Title IX Frequently Asked Questions for Students

 Confidential off-campus resources include: Crisis Intervention Services (1-800-270-1620) and the Crisis Center and Women’s Center and several culturally specific resources.
 All of these resources are confidential which means that you can share your experience with them without having to make a report.

-More more information on confidential support, please see Support Resources.
+More information on confidential support, please see Support Resources.

-Does someone need to make a report or file a complaint to access protective and remedial measures?
+Does someone need to make a report or file a complaint to access supportive measures?

-No. A person can access remedial measures without going through a conduct process.
-Remedial measures are available before, during, and after a conduct process.
+No. A person can access supportive measures without going through a conduct process.
+Supportive measures are available before, during, and after a conduct process.

 You may need to talk with someone to help you consider the options that will allow you to successfully continue your academic career.
 Sometimes a person may decide that they need to reduce their course load or withdraw in order to be successful in the future.
-You can talk with Academic Advising if you are considering these choices.
-Interim remedies that can be advocated for by the Title IX Coordinator include a change in class schedule, rescheduling exams or assignments, alternative course completion options, leaves, academic support services, or any other remedy that can be reasonably tailored to meet the needs of the student.
+Supportive measures that can be advocated for by the Title IX Coordinator include a change in class schedule, rescheduling exams or assignments, alternative course completion options, leaves, academic support services, or any other remedy that can be reasonably tailored to meet the needs of the student.

 These measures are available to Complainants, Respondents, and Witnesses.

-For more information, please see Protective and Remedial Measures At-a-Glance.
+For more information, please see Protective and Supportive Measures At-a-Glance.

 How do I talk to others about my experience?